SAP-docs/btp-developer-guide/docs/develop-a-transactional-application-373046e.md

 You can define authorization checks for update operations like creates or custom operations like actions for a business object on global and instance level.
 For more information, see [Authorization Control](https://help.sap.com/docs/abap-cloud/abap-rap/authorization-control?version=abap_cross_product).

 If your service is to be consumed by other applications, you can define a privileged mode to allow consumers to circumvent authorization checks.
-For this the consumer must implement the respective checks in their authorization control implementation.
-For more information, see [RAP – with priviledged mode](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbdl_privileged_mode.htm).
+For this, the consumer must implement the respective checks in their authorization control implementation.
+For more information, see [RAP – with privileged mode](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbdl_privileged_mode.htm).